babdollahi/coderefinery-documentation-example-project/README.md

 Welcome to the readme file of coderefinery example project.

-In this repository, has been created to analyse a spreadsheet file with temperatures.
+This repository, has been created to analyse a spreadsheet file with temperatures.

 In python analyse-spreadssheet.py :